Hotel room or vacation rental? The accommodation debate

 I need my own room.

-I'll gladly sleep in a slim European twin or on a futon with one blanket, if I can have that quiet space to myself.
+I'll gladly sleep in a slim European single or on a futon with one blanket, if I can have that quiet space to myself.
 In fact, I find the global hotel market's embrace of duvets very troubling; I am not a person who needs enforced Alpine-ski-lodge coziness in July.

 With a vacation rental, the cost of two or more bedrooms is often comparable to a hotel room and definitely far cheaper than booking multiple rooms in a comfortable and conveniently located hotel in a popular destination.